jiyorude/vertice/README.md

 ### Background
 *Vertice* is a Python algorithm that outputs `boundary data` found inside Quake III map files.
 It outputs the size of each map as X, Y, Z coordinates, finds every spawn point, and calculates the movement space the player/or the camera has before it enters the void.
 Furthermore, it outputs the coordinates of each spawn point inside a 3D plot for visual reference.

+Vertice is able to spot the difference between `.bsp` and `.pk3` files and can work with both of them.
+Vertice can also recognize multiple `.bsp` files inside a `.pk3` archive.
+Depending on the amount of maps and processing power of your computer, the time needed to generate the data may vary, but in most cases shouldn't take longer than a few seconds.
+Once completed, a pdf containing all of the data will be generated in the `output` folder for further use.

 The algorithm was initially made as a helper tool to generate map and camera data for the *avant* algorithm, yet as a standalone application it might prove useful in certain situations as it can offer the following features:

 * Calculate the size/scope of a map;